phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ![Serial Print](/images/arduino-block/lesson-2/step27b.png)

-28) Change the "Empty Text" block in the "Serial Print" block to say "LED is on!! :)".
+28) Change the "Text" block in the "Serial Print" block to say "LED is on!! :)".

 ![Serial Print](/images/arduino-block/lesson-2/step28.png)